department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/user-research/research-findings.md

  - Veteran who has visited the same providers for 10+ years

 **Create journey map**
-- Create a assumption-research based journey map using these findings to understand where our solution may fit into the overall Veteran health journey
+- Create a hybrid assumption/research-based journey map using these findings to understand where our solution may fit into the overall Veteran health journey

 ## Appendix